 Send off the Annapolis to Bermuda Race sailors at Eastport Yacht Club's block-party-style celebration.
 The public is welcome to enjoy the live music, celebrate the local marine wizards, food, drinks and competitions and giveaways.
 Eastport Yacht Club, Annapolis.

 Head out on the Severn River to watch the start of this bluewater race from Annapolis to St. George, Bermuda.
 Eastport Yacht Club, Annapolis.

 Enjoy a weekend of concerts, family festivities and fireworks along Portsmouth's quaint streets and waterfront promenade.
 Portsmouth, Va.

 Potomac River Festival

-Kick off this weekend-long party on Friday night with a fire engine parade and the Miss Colonial Beach pageant, then continue through Sunday with carnival rides, arts and crafts, activities, a boat parade, concerts and fireworks.
+Join in on this weekend-long party that includes a fire engine parade and the Miss Colonial Beach pageant, then continues through Sunday with carnival rides, arts and crafts, a boat parade, concerts and fireworks.
 Colonial Beach, Va.
-774-392-4986. www.colonial-beach-virginia-attractions.com.